 Aesthetics and Efficiency

 - Gas: There have been many aesthetic advances in gas fireplaces.
-The flames have become more realistic and some designs offer various height adjustments.
-The ceramic logs used in gas fireplaces now more closely resemble the real thing and come complete with glowing embers, which don’t force you to wait while they burn out.
-You can simply switch your gas fireplace on and off, giving you more control over the temperature of you home and frees you from having to keep an eye on your fire.
+The flames have become more realistic and some models offer various height adjustments.
+The logs used in gas fireplaces now more closely resemble the real thing and come complete with glowing embers, which don’t need you to wait while they go out.
+You can simply switch your gas fireplace on and off which provides you more control over room temperature and frees you from having to keep an eye on your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
-Imagine the level of comfort you could have when you incorporate that with a fully serviced furnace.
+Imagine the level of comfort you could achieve when you incorporate that with a well-maintained furnace.

 Air Quality and Maintenance

-If you want to find out more information about converting your wood burning fireplace into a gasfire place or you want to schedule your seasonal furnace service, please call us at at or schedule an appointment through our website.
-Our experts will have you cuddled up and warm in no time.
+If you want to find out more information about converting your wood burning fireplace into a gasfire place or you want to schedule your seasonal furnace service, please give us a call at 484-401-7577 or schedule an appointment through our website.
+Our experts will have you cuddled up by the fire in no time.

 - Wood: Air quality is vital to homeowners and homebuyers.
-Burning wood generates air pollution in and outside your home and the smoky wood odor that a wood burning fireplace gives off could be a health hazard.
+Burning wood generates air pollution in and outside your home and the smoky wood odor that a wood burning fireplace emits could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional.
-Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require recurrent cleanings of ashes and spent logs.
+Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require recurrent cleanings of cinders and spent logs.

-- Gas: Gas fireplaces only require a bit of dusting every now and then and are virtually maintenance free.
-It is suggested that you get your gas fireplace cleaned and adjusted once a year by an expert to keep it working both safely and smoothly.
+- Gas: Gas fireplaces only require a bit of dusting every now and then and are practically maintenance free.
+It is recommended that you get your gas fireplace cleaned and adjusted once a year by an expert to keep it working both safely and smoothly.